Course Inquiry Starter Kit

 Activity Menu

-Each activity below contains three components: it begins with How to do it, which outlines the concrete steps for setting up and running the activity, and Spark, a starter prompt you can paste or adapt.
-It then includes an Honest note describing what the activity can and cannot tell you, and a Bridge pointing to pathways for deeper institutional support.
+Each activity below contains three components: it begins with an Overview of the time and tools you will need to complete the activity, and then reviews How to do it, which outlines the concrete steps for setting up and running the activity, including a starter prompt you can paste or adapt.
+It then includes Notes describing what the activity can and cannot tell you, and a bridge pointing to pathways for deeper institutional support.

 Activity Cluster 1: